soundsaboutriso2020/soundsaboutriso2020.github.io/_works/tim-peacock.md

 year: 2019
 price: 12
 desc: Village, 3 color risograph print
-size: 8.5x11
+size: 8.5" x 11"
 color: Red, Yellow, Black
-notes: You can use website or insta or both, whatever it seems the trend is.
+specs: You can use website or insta or both, whatever it seems the trend is.
 ---